Patient Participation Groups are an effective way to obtain public input in the ever-changing NHS.

 What are the benefits for patients?

-To make visits to the doctor less stressful, by improving the amenities and appearance of the waiting room and consulting rooms.To help each other, patients provide services such as transport schemes, crèches, prescription delivery and local support groups.To reduce travel and delay, some groups raise money to fund equipment for diagnosis and treatment in the surgery.
+For patients, PPGs can help to make visits to the doctor less stressful, by improving the amenities and appearance of the waiting room and consulting rooms.They can help set up services such as transport schemes, crèches, prescription delivery and local support groups.Some groups have even raised money to fund equipment for diagnosis and treatment in the surgery.

 Patients involved in the PPG will also understand the problems faced by the practice and can often help to solve them.
 Where there is an external constraint (e.g. national policy) they can influence change by supporting the views of the practice.